beejjorgensen/bgpython/src/bgpython_chapter_02_whatis.md

 blueprints for how to approach a programming problem and solve it, even if you have no idea how to solve it when you first see it.

-Here's an example of a standard problem-solving framework:
+One of my favorite problem-solving frameworks was popularized by mathematician George Pólya in 1945 in his book _How To Solve It_.
+It was originally written for solving math problems, but it's surprisingly effective at solving just about anything.
+The Four Main Steps are:

-1. **Understand the Problem**.
+1. **Understanding the Problem**.
 Get clarity on all parts of the problem.
 Break it down into subproblems, and break those subproblems down.
 If you don't understand the problem, any solutions you come up with will be solving the wrong problem!
 You know you understand the problem when you can explain it to someone completely.

-2. **Make a Plan**.
+2. **Devising a Plan**.
 How are you going to attack this with the tools you have at your disposal and the techniques you know?
 You know you're done making a plan when you're able to easily convert your plan into code.

    Often when planning you realize there's something about the problem you don't fully understand.
 Just for a bit, pop back to Step 1 until it's clear, then come back to planning.

-3. **Code it up!** Convert your plan into code and get it working.
+3. **Carrying out the plan** Convert your plan into code and get it working.

    Often in this phase, you find that there was either something you didn't understand, or something the plan didn't account for.
 Drop back a step or two until it's resolved, then come back here.

-4. **Postmortem**.
+4. **Looking Back**.
 Look back on the code you got working, and consider what went right and what went wrong.
 What would you do differently next time?
 What techniques did you learn while writing the code?
 Was there any place you could have structured things better, or anyplace